 Federal Funding: $500,000

-Home retrofit projects using EPA funding under the Clean Energy Durham project been completed, while other elements of the project have been extended through the end of 2013.
+EPA-funded home retrofit projects under the Clean Energy Durham project been completed, while other elements of the project have been extended through the end of 2013.
 The Neighborhood Energy Retrofit Program (NERP) team used technology to increase retrofit service productivity by streamlining the online application process and entering assessment data into a database while onsite.
-During the last few months of the project, the Home Energy Savings Program (HESP) reached out to applicants who had incomplete applications.
-A total of 323 home retrofits were completed as of September 2012.
+The Home Energy Savings Program (HESP) reached out to applicants who had incomplete applications, and a total of 323 home retrofits were completed as of mid-2013.
 The project also continued to solicit feedback from participants.
-A survey of NERP and HESP participants found that saving energy and money were the most important motivating factors for participating, along with reducing greenhouse gas emissions and improving the comfort and value of their homes.
+A survey of NERP and HESP participants found that saving energy and money were the most important motivating factors for participating, along with reducing greenhouse gas (GHG) emissions and improving the comfort and value of their homes.
 A follow-up survey was completed by 310 participants, and the data were analyzed by graduate students from Duke University.
 The City also requested electricity data from program participants and those data will be analyzed, as well.
 Clean Energy Durham held eight basic energy efficiency (BEE) workshops and two hands-on-workshops (HOW) in Spanish, reaching a total of 39 attendees.
 Finally, the City of Durham has continued implementing its social marketing campaign called “Charge Ahead Durham” to encourage residents to reduce energy and water use, improve water quality, and reduce waste and pollution.
 A web application developer has begun work on the site, which is expected to be launched in the fall of 2013.
 Upcoming work includes surveying participants who have not yet completed the HESP survey, gathering feedback from BEE and HOW workshop participants, and developing program materials for Charge Ahead Durham.

 Photos and Video